Baked BBQ Chicken with Sweet and Sticky Glaze

 This post may contain affiliate links.
 Please read our disclosure policy.

-Baked BBQ Chicken is the best way to enjoy BBQ chicken all year round!
-We use only 2 ingredients and have perfected our baking method so that the chicken turns out juicy with the best sweet and sticky glaze every time!
+Baked BBQ Chicken is the best way to enjoy BBQ chicken all year round.
+I use only two ingredients and have perfected our baking method so the chicken turns out juicy, with the best sweet, sticky glaze every time!

 What cut of chicken is best for this recipe?

 Chicken thighs!
-Specifically, bone-in and skin-on chicken thighs will give you tender, juicy chicken with a deliciously sticky glaze.
+Specifically, bone-in, skin-on chicken thighs will yield tender, juicy chicken with a deliciously sticky glaze.
 Drumsticks work well, too.

 What to serve with oven baked BBQ chicken